VowpalWabbit/vowpalwabbit.github.io/_tutorials/getting_started.md

 0.666667 1.000000            2            3.0   1.0000   0.0000        5
 ```

-- `average loss` computes the <a href="http://hunch.net/~jl/projects/prediction_bounds/progressive_validation/coltfinal.pdf" target="_blank">progressive validation</a> loss.
+ - The `average loss` output computes the [progressive validation](http://hunch.net/~jl/projects/prediction_bounds/progressive_validation/coltfinal.pdf){:target="blank"} loss.
 The critical thing to understand here is that progressive validation loss deviates like a test set, and hence is a reliable indicator of success on the first pass over any data-set.
-- `since last` is the progressive validation loss since the last printout.
+ - The `since last` output is the progressive validation loss since the last printout.
-- `example counter` tells you which example is printed out.
-In this case, it's example 2.
+ - The `example counter` output tells you which example is printed.
+In this case, it's example `2`.
  - `example weight` tells you the sum of the importance weights of examples seen so far.
-In this case it's 3, because the second example has an importance weight of 2.
+In this case it's `3.0`, because the second example has an importance weight of `2.0`.
-- `current label` tells you the label of the second example.
+ - The `current label` output tells you the label of the second example.
-- `current predict` tells you the prediction (before training) on the current example.
+ - The `current predict` output tells you the prediction (before training) on the current example.
-- `current features` tells you how many features the current example has.
-This is great for debugging, and you'll note that we have 5 features when you expect 4.
-This happens, because VW has a default constant feature which is always added in.
+ - The `current features` output tells you the amount of features in the current example.

+The `current features` diagnostic is great for debugging.
+Note that we have five features when you expect four.
+This happens because VW always adds a default constant feature.

 Use the `--noconstant` command-line option to turn it off.

 VW prints a new line with an exponential backoff.
 This is very handy, because we can often debug a problem before the learning algorithm finishes going through a data-set.